 There are many aspects to achieving health and wellness community wide, but key to these efforts are shared goals and strong partnerships across organizations.
 Cheshire’s commitment to working together with community partners in the advancement of healthy and resilient living for the populations we serve is embodied in the CPH.

-Through CPH, Cheshire Medical Center is working toward eliminating the barriers to good health, developing new opportunities for collaboration with local partners and resources, and supporting the organizational needs of the local Council for a Healthier Community (Council) and the Greater Monadnock Public Health Network, both focused on population health.
+Through CPH, Cheshire Medical Center is working toward eliminating the barriers to good health, developing new opportunities for collaboration with local partners and resources, and supporting the organizational needs of the local Leadership Council for Healthy Monadnock (Council) and the Greater Monadnock Public Health Network, both focused on population health.

 Dedicated staff at CPH support the Council, a group of 30+ individuals representing schools, organizations, coalitions, and businesses that oversees the Healthy Monadnock community engagement initiative.
 Cheshire’s CPH staff help meet the Council’s operational needs and implement the Healthy Monadnock Organizational Champions program, supporting local schools, businesses, and organizations in their efforts to make the healthy choice the easy choice.
 Learn more about Healthy Monadnock.